microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraApplicationLogo.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -ApplicationId

-The ObjectID of the Application for which the logo is set.
+The ApplicationId of the Application for which the logo is set.

 ```yaml
 Type: System.String